2024 College of Commissioner Science

 Doors open with continental breakfast at 7:15 am.

-What is the College of Commissioner Science
+What is the College of Commissioner Science?

 It is a continuing education experience in a college environment designed to help commissioners keep up to date with the newest training materials and problem-solving techniques to help units deliver a quality Scouting program.
 All Commissioners should attend this nationally recognized program annually.
 This program has a four-year cycle; Bachelor's, Master's, and Doctorate Degrees can be earned.
 Those with their doctorate or taking a break in the process will benefit from courses offered by the continuing education college.